Skip to main content

 Keep-awake

 By default, the agent stops running when you close the app.
 With Keep-awake enabled on a scheduled task, the runtime keeps running in the background even if the desktop window is closed.
 The task fires on schedule and delivers the result to your configured channel.
 The Schedule list page also has a global Keep-awake toggle that prevents your system from sleeping while Headmaster is open — useful for overnight runs.
-This is what enables true 24/7 automation — your agent works while you sleep, while you’re in a meeting, or while your laptop is closed (as long as the machine is on and Headmaster’s runtime is running).

 Catch up

 If you miss a scheduled trigger (your machine was off, or the runtime was down), Catch up tells the agent to run the missed trigger as soon as the runtime is back up.
-Example: if a task was scheduled for Monday at 9am and the machine was off until Tuesday at 10am, the agent runs the Monday task on Tuesday at 10am, then resumes the normal schedule.
+Example: If a task was scheduled for Monday at 9am and the machine was off until Tuesday at 10am, the agent runs the Monday task on Tuesday at 10am, then resumes the normal schedule.

 Managing tasks